HonzaMat/PyOpenocdClient/doc/quickstart.rst

 on the local machine (127.0.0.1).
 This is sufficient for common use cases, so no further configuration is usually necessary.

-If you need to change the Tcl-RPC server port, use the `tcl port`_ command.
+If you need to change the Tcl-RPC server port, use the OpenOCD' `tcl port`_ command.

 To make the Tcl-RPC server accessible from remote machines, not just from the local machine, use OpenOCD's bindto_ command (for example, `bindto 0.0.0.0`).